Feature-level Interaction Explanations in Multimodal Transformers: Experiments

 \subsubsection{Datasets and tasks}

-We evaluate on three multimodal classification benchmarks: MM-IMDb (movie poster image + plot text, multi-label genre prediction)~\cite{multibench}, ENRICO (mobile app GUI screenshot + wireframe, multi-class screen type prediction)~\cite{multibench}, and MMHS150K (tweet text + image, binary hate-speech detection)~\cite{MMHS150K}.
-For MM-IMDb and ENRICO, we follow the preprocessing and task definitions used in the original I$^2$MoE~\cite{i2moe} implementation.
-For MMHS150K, we adopt the preprocessing and train/validation/test protocol of the MMHS150K paper~\cite{MMHS150K}.
-The source code and data used in our experiments will be made publicly available upon acceptance, in accordance with the reproducibility guidelines.
+We evaluate on three multimodal classification benchmarks: MM-IMDb (movie poster image + plot text, multi-label genre prediction)~\cite{liang2021multibench}, ENRICO (mobile app GUI screenshot + wireframe, multi-class screen type prediction)~\cite{liang2021multibench}, and MMHS150K (tweet text + image, binary hate-speech detection)~\cite{gomez2020exploring}.
+For MM-IMDb and ENRICO, we follow the preprocessing and task definitions used in the original I$^2$MoE~\cite{xin2025i2moe} implementation.
+For MMHS150K, we adopt the preprocessing and train/validation/test protocol of the MMHS150K paper~\cite{gomez2020exploring}.